BlueSeaDream/Paper-Summary/Detection Networks.md

 **Excerption**

-- Batch Normalization.
-Batch normalization leads to significant improvements in convergence while eliminating the need for other forms of regularization [7].
+- **Batch Normalization** Batch normalization leads to significant improvements in convergence while eliminating the need for other forms of regularization [7].
 By adding batch normalization on all of the convolutional layers in YOLO we get more than 2% improvement in mAP.
 Batch normalization  also  helps  regularize  the  model.
 With  batch  nor- malization we can remove dropout from the model without overfitting.

+- **High Resolution Classifier**
+For YOLOv2 we first fine tune the classification network at the full 448×448 resolution for 10 epochs on ImageNet.
+This gives the network time to adjust its filters to work better on higher resolution input.
+We then fine tune the resulting network on detection.
+This high resolution classification network gives us an increase of almost 4% mAP.